 With the National Restaurant Association (NRA) stating that industry sales were down in 2020 due to Covid

 What does this all mean for aspiring restaurant managers?
 While there is opportunity in the restaurant industry, the hospitality jobs at the top of the food chain are fewer and more competitive.
 Expect to find the largest number of restaurant management job opportunities in chain restaurants and fewer opportunities in independently owned and operated establishments.

 Hotel and lodging businesses make up another healthy sector of the hospitality job market.
-The most recent information from the American Hotel and Lodging Association shows that the industry brought in roughly $176 billion in 2015, with an average occupancy rate of 64.4 percent.*
+The most recent information from the American Hotel and Lodging Association shows that the industry will bring roughly $600 billion to the U.S. economy in 2019.*

 Many factors affect employment opportunities for aspiring hotel managers.
 More jobs are available in urban areas or popular tourist destinations.
 There may also be more opportunities for both employment and advancement in large hotel chains.
 Full-service hotels will also employ more people than limited-service establishments.
 Growth in both hotel chains and luxury hotels will result in increased employment options for hotel managers.

 Sources: National Restaurant Association, American Hotel & Lodging Association